jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/3_Work_Strucutre.typ

 // ---------------------------------- final --------------------------------- //
-@chap_6 presents a comprehensive discussion that draws from the summaries provided at the end of the respective sections, while intentionally condensing it to keep the chapter rather short. @chap_7 provides conclusions and perspectives for future research.
+@chap_6 presents a comprehensive discussion that draws from the summaries provided at the end of the respective sections. @chap_7 provides conclusions and perspectives for future research.
 @chap_Append_A_0, as part of the appendix, presents validation examples for the selected beam solver.
 The glossary provides concise definitions and page references for relevant technical terms and frequently used abbreviations.